 - Position the second sleeve one wire diameter away from the first

-- Leave one or two wire diameters of cable exposed after the second sleeve
+- Leave one or two wire diameters of wire exposed after the second sleeve

 While you’re at it, consider making extra pendants such as for an outboard motor safety lanyard.